biomedisa/biomedisa/README/windows10_interpolation_cuda_gpu_cli.md

 Type `View advanced system settings`
 Click `Environment Variables...`
-Add the following value to the **System variable** `Path`
+Add the following value to the **System variable** `Path` Please check whether the path exists and adjust it if necessary.
+Year `2022` and version number `14.34.31933` can be different.
 ```
 C:\Program Files\Microsoft Visual Studio\2022\Community\VC\Tools\MSVC\14.34.31933\bin\Hostx64\x64
 ```